Rob Thomson: New York Yankees (1990–2017)

-In 1990, Thomson joined the New York Yankees organization as a third base coach for the team's Class-A affiliate in Fort Lauderdale.
+In 1990, Thomson joined the New York Yankees organization as a third base coach for the team's Class A affiliate, the Oneonta Yankees, eventually becoming the manager in 1995.
 He moved into the front office in 1998 as a Field Coordinator, and became Director of Player Development in 2000.
-Prior to the 2003 season, he was named Vice President of Minor League Development, and he was named to the Yankees major league coaching staff in November of the same year.
-Thomson ran the Yankees’ spring training camp.
-Yankees manager Joe Torre nicknamed Thomson "Topper" because Thomson was always on top of everything while running the spring training camp.
+Prior to the 2003 season, he was named Vice President of Minor League Development, and was named to the Yankees major league coaching staff in November of the same year.

-During the 1994–95 offseason, he managed the Canberra Bushrangers of the original Australian Baseball League.
+During the 1994–95 MLB strike, Thomson managed the Canberra Bushrangers of the original Australian Baseball League.

-On September 27, 2006, Thomson took over as first base coach of the Yankees in place of Tony Peña, who had learned before the game that his father had died.
-He filled in at the position for four games, and Peña returned in time for the season finale on October 1.
+On September 27, 2006, Thomson took over as first base coach of the Yankees in place of Tony Peña, who had learned before the game his father had died, then filled in at the position for four games before Peña returned in time for the season finale on October 1.

 Prior to the 2008 season, incoming manager Joe Girardi named Thomson his bench coach.
-On April 4, 2008, Girardi fell ill with a respiratory infection and designated Thomson to manage that night's game against the Tampa Bay Rays.
-It was Thomson's first major league game as a manager, and he became the first Canadian to manage a Major League game since George Gibson for the Pittsburgh Pirates in 1934; the Yankees lost 13–4.
-Thomson also managed the April 5 game due to Girardi's illness.
+On April 4, 2008, Girardi became ill due to a respiratory infection and designated Thomson to manage that night's game against the Tampa Bay Rays.
+It was Thomson's first major league game as a manager, at which he became the first Canadian to manage a major league game since George Gibson for the Pittsburgh Pirates in 1934.
+Thomson would also manage the April 5 game due to Girardi's illness.

-He served as the team's third base coach for six seasons, and was a member of the coaching staff for the Yankees' 2009 World Series championship.
-Prior to the 2015 season, Thomson was named bench coach, which was a role he held until 2017.
+Thomson served as the team's third base coach for six seasons and was a member of the coaching staff for the Yankees' 2009 championship team.
+Prior to the 2015 season, Thomson was named the team's bench coach, which was a role he held until the end of the 2017 season.

+Thomson developed his nickname of "Topper" during his time with the Yankees.
+For five seasons, Thomson ran the Yankees' spring training camp.
+Joe Torre, the Yankees' manager at the time, nicknamed Thomson "Topper", because he "was always on top of everything" while running the camp.